Admissions One Point Advice

 These tips are meant solely as a guide from the IUJ staff to help you, and provide some ideas and strategies that you might not have thought about already.
 They do not guarantee admissions, or a scholarship award, but hopefully will give you a bit of an advantage for those not as resourceful!

 Sometimes students arrive on campus only to discover they are in the wrong IUJ program, or that a different one interests them more.
-IUJ now has 7 different Masters degrees in our 7 programs.
+IUJ now has 5 different Masters degrees in our 7 programs.
 They compliment each other, but are very different in terms of emphasis, economic/mathematical skill requirements, and future career paths.
-So before deciding on IUJ, or a specific program we have, read the descriptions of all 8 degrees thoroughly!
+So before deciding on IUJ, or a specific program we have, read the descriptions of all 7 program’s descriptions thoroughly!
 Be sure you know everything we offer, and make a choice that fits your interests, skills you have now and skills you need for the future.
 You can start with our quick program overview!

 Bottom line?
 Know everything you can about IUJ before you apply so you sound informed, confident about your decisions, and can propose a solid plan for how best to use IUJ for your future needs.
 Start here to get a quick overview on what we offer.

 3. Think about Career Goals and how IUJ helps you